-Genesco's sole concern is nicely capped off, to boot (so to speak).
+Boots and hats are Genesco's deal.
 It sells casual and dress footwear, headwear, and sports apparel through more than 2,820 shoe and cap stores in the US, Canada, Puerto Rico, the UK, and Ireland.
 Genesco's shoe operations include Journeys, upscale Johnston & Murphy, Schuh, and Licensed Brands (Levi Strauss' Dockers footwear, Keuka).
-Its fast-growing Lids Sports division operates the Lids Locker Room retail chain and website, as well as the Lids Team Sports team dealer business.
+Its fast-growing Lids Sports division operates the Lids Locker Room and Lids Clubhouse retail chain and website.
 Founded in 1924 as a shoe retailer, Genesco has diversified by adding hats and sports apparel and selling merchandise online.
 It expanded overseas with the purchase of Scotland's Shuh.

-Nashville-based Genesco operates throughout the US, Canada, and Puerto Rico, and the UK and Ireland.
+Nashville-based Genesco operates throughout the US, Canada, and Puerto Rico, and the UK, Ireland, and Germany.
 The company sources its footwear and accessories from manufacturers in about 20 countries, including Bangladesh, Brazil, China, Mexico, and Vietnam.
-While Genesco doesn't breakout international sales, its UK-based Schuh business rang up about $407 million in fiscal 2015 (ended January), accounting for about 14% of Genesco's net sales.
+While Genesco doesn't report international sales, its UK-based Schuh business brings in around 14% of Genesco's net sales.

 Sales and Marketing